-compounds containing Insecticides are organic and inorganic moieties.
-They may be classified into different groups based on their composition. chemical include These organophosphates, organochlorines, organosulphates, carbarmates, formamidines, thiocyanates, organotines, denitrophenols synthetic pyrethyroids and antibiotics (Bohmont, 1990).
+Insecticides compounds containing both are organic and inorganic moieties.
+They may be classified into different groups based on their composition. chemical These include organophosphates, organochlorines, organosulphates, carbarmates, formamidines, thiocyanates, organotines, denitrophenols synthetic pyrethyroids and antibiotics (Bohmont, 1990).
 Most of the household insecticides used in Nigeria consist of a mixture of synthetic pyrethyroids and antibiotics.